 The series of CEU Press Classics was started in the 1990s with outstanding pieces of fiction form the literatures in east and central Europe; books that are no longer—or in many cases have never been—available on the English language markets.

-Both latest releases in the series have indirect Czech connection.
+Besides the Czech authors, other releases in the series have indirect Czech connection.
 Vjenceslav Novak, the author of A Tale of Two Worlds, a masterpiece of Croatian realism from 1901, had Czech family roots.
 No wonder that Prague is the scene of a considerable part of the novel: it is there that the main person of the novel, a young musician, learns his profession and gets acquainted with the wider world, which will conflict with the other world in the title, the insularity that surrounds him upon returning to the provincial town in Croatia.

 Three Chestnut Horses takes place in a Slovak mountain village.
 It is a love story that combines naturalism with sentimentalism, involving the triangle of Peter, Magdalena and her seducer, Jano Zapotočný.
 The short novel was first published in 1940 and has remained popular with generations of readers.
 The film made in 1966 for Czechoslovak television has kept its appeal until our days.

 “Various versions of Mitteleuropa existed in discourse from around 1800 onwards, but the definition of a German core and a non-German periphery, which was constructed as a de facto colonial empire, were particularly prominent in the German imperialist imagination”.

 The nation-building processes within the German and the Habsburg Empire are examined in parallel with related trajectories in other empires in Europe.